getmanfred/mac/README.md

 ## 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Well app:
+If you want to say thank you and/or support active development of the MAC:

-* Add a GitHub Star to the project!
+- Add a GitHub Star to the project!
-* Tweet about the project on your Twitter!
+- Tweet about the project on your Twitter!
-** Tag @getmanfred and/or #AwesomicCV
+  - Tag [@getmanfred](https://twitter.com/getmanfred) and/or `#AwesomicCV`

 Thanks so much for your interest in growing the reach of the MAC!